rishabh7823/advanced-DCDC/README.md

  ## Define locations of preplaced cells
  * What is preplaced cells

-   Whenever we want to take a part os gates/circuit away from a bigb circuit and place it in a different circuit the part of circuit taken out is known as pre placed cells.
+   Whenever we want to take a part of gates/circuit away from a big circuit and place it in a different circuit the part of circuit taken out is known as pre placed cells.

 * actually this work like this